The Challenge

 When is the official The Longest Day?

-Western Australia clubs and participants can get involved in April 2023, and Northern Territory clubs and participants can get involved any time across May and June 2023.
+Western Australia clubs and participants can get involved anytime in April 2024.

 Yes.
 You can take on your golf challenge anytime that suits you best as long as it is approved by your chosen club.